Water and Wastewater Master Plan

 Considering that currently we are getting more water through much rainfall that we should be building more water towers to collect and hold this extra water to be used during the drought times.
 Also rain barrels and even double rain barrels should be encouraged for each house .

-Bernice Marsland asked 9 months ago
+Bernice Marsland asked over 1 year ago

 Thank you for your comment.
 Rain barrels are an excellent option for residents to hold non-potable water for external water use.
 Oxford County has units for sale at cost: https://www.oxfordcounty.ca/en/services-for-you/water-conservation.aspx#Using-rain-barrels-to-collect-rain-water-for-outdoor-water-use